 At a Glance

-Hotel Skeppsholmen is neighbored by the Museum of Modern Art and the Museum of Swedish Architecture
+Hotel Skeppsholmen is neighboured by the Museum of Modern Art and the Museum of Swedish Architecture

-Located on the waterfront of Skeppsholmen island just a short walk from the city center
+Located on the waterfront of Skeppsholmen island just a short walk from the city centre

 Decorated in classic Scandinavian style - minimalist and chic